crispywaffles666/bazzite-niri/README.md

 # bazzite-niri

 This is my personal bazzite image which strips out most of GNOME and instead replaces it with niri and the required tooling and services for my dots.
-If you want to use it, my configs live in `/etc/skel` so any new user will inherit them, or you can copy them over to your existing user's `~/.config` and use them to get yourself started.
+If you want to use it, you can rebase and use my configs to get yourself started.
+My configs live in `/etc/skel` so any new user will inherit them, or you can copy them over to your existing user's `~/.config` and use them to get yourself started.

 **A note if you're bringing your own niri config:**